openshift-kni/cluster-group-upgrades-operator/docs/ibgu/README.md

 - if the cgu does not exist, create the cgu
 ### Creating cgu for plan item
 for every action in the plan item, generate the corresponding IBU.
 Create a manifestworkreplicaset that contains the ibu and the clusterrole that allows manifestwork agent to modify ibu.
 For prep, the manifestworkreplicaset also conatins the manifests in the `oadpContent`.
+Also if the seed image pull secret is present on the hub, in the same namespace as the IBGU CR, controller will add the secret to manifest list.
+The secret will be recreated on the spokes in the `openshift-lifectcycle-agent` namespace.
 After creating all the manifestworkreplicasets create a cgu containing the manifestworkreplicasets.
 If the upgrade action is in the plan item, the cgu will disable auto import before start and re enables it after completion.

 ## Sync status